 A treehouse makes for the ultimate safari lodge - there’s nothing quite like a giant fig tree spiralling through your suite to make you feel totally immersed in the wonder and romance of Africa.
-And the best part: many of these camps are semi-permanent, meaning that everything can be totally removed to leave the landscape exactly as it was before.
-Aesthetically, the results of this eco-friendly approach can be simply astounding – here’s our top 12 selection of the most luxurious treehouse lodges, forest suites and sleep-outs in Africa.
+And the best part: the treehouse accommodation options are semi-permanent, meaning that everything can be totally removed to leave the landscape exactly as it was before.
+Aesthetically, the results of this eco-friendly approach can be simply astounding – here’s our top 12 selection of the most luxurious treehouse lodges, forest suites and sleep-outs in Africa:

 Lion Sands Game Reserve is not only famous for its excellent game viewing and world-class hospitality but arguably even more so for its trio of ultra-luxe and incredibly romantic treehouses, which can be booked in conjunction with a stay at one of the permanent lodges.
 Tinyeleti Treehouse is located in big game country on the Sabie River, within the Greater Kruger region.